tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 SHOULD retry the handshake with a new transport connection and ECH disabled.

-Clients SHOULD implement a limit on retries caused by "ech_retry_request" or servers which do not acknowledge the "encrypted_client_hello" extension.
+Clients SHOULD implement a limit on retries caused by "ech_retry_request" or servers which do not acknowledge the "ech" extension.
 If the client does not retry in either scenario, it MUST report an error to the calling application.

 #### Authenticating for the public name {#auth-public-name}

-When the server cannot decrypt or does not process the "encrypted_client_hello" extension, it continues with the handshake using the plaintext "server_name" extension instead (see {{server-behavior}}).
+When the server cannot decrypt or does not process the "ech" extension, it continues with the handshake using the plaintext "server_name" extension instead (see {{server-behavior}}).
 Clients that offer ECH then authenticate the connection with the public name, as follows: